Abadrausar/Rubble-/rubble/Rubble Readme.txt

 Install your base (if any) to "raw/source/base" and addons to "raw/source/addons"

 Now you are good to go!
 Documentation (as you have obviously discovered) is in the "raw/rubble" folder as is source code.

+To activate or deactivate a rubble addon you may remove or add double leading underscores to the addon's directory, eg. __test_addon is disabled while test_addon is enabled.

 If you use OSX or linux, 32 bit binarys for these OSes can be found in the "raw/rubble" directory.
 If you want 64 bit binarys you can compile them yourself.